Date of Award:

 Many STEM subjects are at the atomic level and require using mental models that are created in the mind's eye and necessarily require spatial reasoning ability.
 The understanding of a given aspect of the physical world is best conceptualized with a mental model.

-Smith, Mark E., "The Correlation Between a Pre-Engineering Student's Spatial Ability and Achievement in an Elecetronics Fundamentals Course" (2009).
-All Graduate Theses and Dissertations.
-Paper 254.
+Smith, Mark E., "The Correlation Between a Pre-Engineering Student's Spatial Ability and Achievement in an Electronics Fundamentals Course" (2009).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+254.